-The tourism industry has faced huge job losses, and COVID-19 has left many in the tourism workforce questioning the security of a career in the tourism industry.
+The tourism industry has faced huge job losses, and the pandemic has left many in the tourism workforce questioning the security of a career in the tourism industry.
 Hiring the necessary workforce has always been a challenge for many businesses in the North, long before the job losses caused by the pandemic.
 Although this is not a new problem, it may represent one of the largest challenges for the recovery of the industry.
-The Great Resignation of 2021, which saw many workers opt out of unsupportive workplaces, may also have far-reaching effects that will add pressure to an already wavering area of the NWT economy.